jkaupp/pandoc-letter/README.md

 All of which can be specified in a YAML metadata block.
 For example:

 	---
-	author: Aaron
+	author: You
 	opening: To whom it may concern,
 	closing: Sincerely,
 	address:
-	 - 123 Street Rd
+	 - Address 1
-	 - Chicago, IL
+	 - Address 2
 	return-address:
-	 - My Home
+	 - Address 1
-	 - 456 Road St.
+	 - Address 2
-	 - New York, NY
+	 - Address 3
 	...

 Note that each address component should start with a hypen.
-The provided example letter can be compiled with the following command:
+The provided example letter can be compiled with the following command (xelatex option included for different fonts/sizes):

 ```
-pandoc --template=template-letter.tex example/letter.md -o letter.pdf
+pandoc --template=template-letter.tex letter.md -o letter.pdf --latex-engine=xelatex
 ```

 ## Extra features